agiledev-students-spring2023/final-project-new-york-chuckers/UX-DESIGN.md

 <img src="./ux-design/2b-freelancer-info-page.png" width="25%">

 ## Search for Positions
-For freelancers, search for possible positions.
+For freelancers, search for possible positions that companies are offering.

 <img src="./ux-design/3a-search-positions.png" width="25%">